jasonzyx/SparrowRecSys/README.md

 # Advanced SparrowRecSys
-This is a movie recommender system that's build on top of [SparrowRecSys](https://github.com/wzhe06/SparrowRecSys).
+This is a movie recommender system that's built on top of [SparrowRecSys](https://github.com/wzhe06/SparrowRecSys).
 More features have been built here, including:
 * Serving Wide&Deep
 * Training Embedding MLP and serving